adner/adner.github.io/_posts/2025-07-06-dataverse-mcp-claude.markdown

 ![movie](/images/250706_7.webp)

-If you look in your repo, you should see that a PR has been opened, and that the tests are running automatically, and once they success the PR is ready to be merged:
+If you look in your repo, you should see that a PR has been opened, and that the tests are running automatically, and once they succeed the PR is ready to be merged:

 ![image](/images/250706_8.png)